In React development, you sometimes get stuck and experience scope creep.

 They have been working things out and gaining experience through most of their lives, and now you are about to get what is best.

 It’s natural for people to make promises, especially when they face the fear of loss.

-Be careful when the agency is ready to do almost everything you want, and agree on everything you say.
+Be careful when the agency is ready to do almost everything you want and agree on everything you say.

 Remember that the Scope Creep is caused mostly by a human factor.

-If someone agrees on too many things without specific deadline, changes, or budget updates, you should turn on the emergency light in your head, and demand new calculations.
+If someone agrees on too many things without a specific deadline, changes, or budget updates, you should turn on the emergency light in your head, and demand new calculations.
 React scope creep is just behind the corner.

 Getting something extra within the same budget may be tempting, but the temptation is another human factor that causes failure.

 If you will somehow get the work done, I guarantee you, the end cost will be way much higher, even if it’s not visible in the initial cost plan, or invoice.

 Precision is the biggest enemy of Scope Creep.